Cookie Consent by Free Privacy Policy Generator Synchronize Cache with SQL / NoSQL Databases – NCache

 Synchronize Cache with SQL / NoSQL Databases

-To handle this situation, NCache provides powerful database synchronization features where the cache synchronizes itself when data changes in relational or NoSQL database.
+To handle this situation, NCache provides powerful database synchronization features where the cache synchronizes itself when data changes in a relational or NoSQL database.
 Synchronization here means removing the corresponding cached item from the cache (or reloading it with Read-through).
 NCache provides the following for database synchronization:

 1. SQLDependency